Skip to content

 Where: High St, Dumfries

 To see where and what Rabbie Burns ate and drank, you need to head to central Dumfries, to the Globe Inn.
-Affectionately referred to by Burns as his Howff, the Globe Inn still offers food and drink and also private tours into the spaces used by Burns.
+Affectionately referred to by Burns as his Howff, the Globe Inn recently won Best Eating Experience at the Scottish Thistle Awards and offers private tours into the spaces used by Burns.
 You can even sit in the great man’s chair – but be sure to have one of his poems lined up to recite or its drinks all round on you!

 Globe Inn Entrance, Annandale Distillery Co LTD